dmetzler1988-org/pi-hole/README.md

 10. Test, if all works fine with a page like this [https://blockads.fivefilters.org/?pihole](https://blockads.fivefilters.org/?pihole).
     - Don't forget to disable the browser extensions which will block ad's also.
 11. Add additional blocklists and whitelists to your Pi-hole configuration.

+## Blocklist

+Currently only my [Pi-hole blocklist](/blocklist.txt) is available which you can configure under the [Pi-hole blocklist setting page](http://pi.hole/admin/settings.php?tab=blocklists).
+It includes all the lists from [https://firebog.net/](https://firebog.net/).
+With this you may add a lot of websites to your whitelist.

 ## Pi-hole command list